Deserts, Driverless Trains and Futuristic Dreams: Two Weeks as a Solo Female Traveller in Saudi Arabia

 Getting there involved taking the metro to the end of the line followed by a Bolt ride.
 I quickly learned another important Saudi travel lesson.
 Even outside Ramadan and in the middle of winter, things do not start early here.

+I arrived far too early.
 The beautifully restored mudbrick architecture, pedestrian laneways and cafes were technically open, but the atmosphere remained strangely quiet until around 5 pm when the entire place suddenly came alive.

 Fortunately, I had time for a very expensive lunch before wandering through the restored streets and historical buildings.
 At one point, a group of men dressed in traditional Saudi clothing emerged to perform singing and dancing, creating one of the most memorable cultural moments of my time in Riyadh.